 With degrees in classical harp performance and over a decade of experience teaching and performing, Amy Nam looks forward to playing for your event or welcoming you into her teaching studio.

 A confident and energetic performer, Twin Cities-based harpist Amy Nam has appeared as a soloist with the Vanderbilt University Orchestra, the McGill Contemporary Ensemble, the Sewanee Summer Music Festival Orchestra, and the St. Croix Valley Orchestra.
 This fall she will be featured as a soloist with the Luther College Symphony Orchestra.

-Nam holds a master’s degree in harp performance from McGill University, where she studied harp with Montreal Symphony Orchestra principal harpist Jennifer Swartz and composition with John Rea, and a Bachelor’s degree from Vanderbilt University, where she studied harp with Marian Shaffer and graduated with first honors as the Blair School of Music Founder’s Medalist.
-She has also had additional studies with Kathleen Bride and Anneleen Lenearts.
-Currently, Nam studies composition with Ricardo Zohn-Muldoon at the Eastman School of Music.
+She holds a master’s degree in harp performance from McGill University, where she studied harp with Montreal Symphony Orchestra principal harpist Jennifer Swartz, as well as a master’s degree in composition from the Eastman School of Music, where she studied harp with Kathleen Bride.
+She completed her undergraduate studies at Vanderbilt University, where she studied harp with Marian Shaffer and graduated with first honors as the Blair School of Music Founder’s Medalist.